 We are pursuing projects with new opportunities for long-term growth and large-scale impact.

 With forecasts for continuous population growth in the coming decades, our city will need to grow both up and out.
-Representing 85% of the future growth capacity of the Pikes Peak region, Banning Lewis Ranch is a legacy property along the east side of Colorado Springs.
-Norwood is in ongoing entitlement and design stages on an 18,000-acre portion of the ranch, planning to break ground in 2022.
-We have developed a guiding framework plan that outlines the potential for over 70,000 dwelling units, 20M SF of retail, office, industrial, civic, and other non-residential uses linked together with an open space, parks, and trail network.
+Representing 85% of the future growth capacity of the Pikes Peak region, Banning Lewis Ranch is a legacy property along the eastern flank of Colorado Springs.
+Working with land planners, engineers, biologists, historians and others, we spent 5 years developing a guiding framework plan for the development of Norwood’s 18,000-acre portion of the ranch.
+The plan envisions 70,000 dwelling units, 20M SF of retail, office, industrial, civic, and other non-residential uses linked together with open spaces, parks, and trails.